landeholt/dd2482-course-automation/contributions/course-automation/johnlan/README.md

 ## Title

-Automatic verification for mandatory parts of course-automation final
+Automatic verifsication for mandatory parts of course-automation final

 ## Names and KTH ID